-A committee of experts (category VI) will be convened at Headquarters in 1984, in association with WIPO, to consider the international protection of the intellectual property aspects of the protection of folklore'.
+A committee of experts (category VI) will be convened at Headquarters in 1984, in association with WIPO, to consider the international protection of the intellectual property aspects of the protection of folklore".

-6. In accordance with this Work Plan a Second Committee of Governmental Experts set up to make an in-depth study of the possible range and scope of general regulations concerning the safeguarding of folklore met at Unesco Headquarters from 14 to 18 January 1985.

-7. A meeting had previously been organized, jointly with WIPO, at Doha (Qatar) from 8 to 10 October 1984, in the series of regional meetings held to adapt to the particular needs of each region the model provisions for national laws on the protection of expressions of folklore against illicit exploitation and other prejudicial actions.
+- 6. In accordance with this work plan, a second committee of governmental experts set up to make an in-depth study of the possible range and scope of general regulations concerning the safeguarding of folklore met at Unesco Headquarters from 14 to 18 January 1985. - 7.
+A meeting had previously been organized, jointly with WIPO, at Doha (Qatar) from 8 to 10 October 1984, in the series of regional meetings held to adapt to the particular needs of each region the model provisions for national laws on the protection of expressions of folklore against illicit exploitation and other prejudicial actions.

-8. A group of experts on the international protection of expressions of folklore by intellectual property was also convened at Unesco Headquarters jointly with WIPO, and met from 10 to 14 December 1984.

-9. This preliminary study of the technical, legal and administrative aspects of general international regulations concerning the safeguarding of folklore has been drawn up in pursuance of 116 EX/Decision 5.6.2, referred to above, and in accordance with paragraph 15115 of the Programme and Budget for 1984-1985 approved by the General Conference at its twenty-second session.
-It is submitted to the Executive Board in accordance with the provisions of Article 3 of the Rules of Procedure concerning recommendations to Member States and international conventions covered by the terms of Article IV, paragraph 4, of the Constitution in order to enable it to decide on the inclusion in the provisional agenda of the General Conference of the question of the desirability of adopting general international regulations on the safeguarding of folklore.
-This study takes account not only of the results of the proceedings of the above-mentioned committees of governmental experts, but also of a survey of Member States and of the conclusions of the working groups organized jointly with WIPO in Latin America and the Caribbean, Africa, Asia and the Arab States, and of the work of the Group of Experts which met, in December 1984, under the joint auspices of Unesco and WIPO, to look into the need for specific international regulations regarding the international protection of expressions of folk-lore by intellectual property and the text of an appropriate draft for specific international regulations.
+- 8. A group of experts on the international protection of expressions of folklore by intellectual property was also convened at Unesco Headquarters jointly with WIPO, and met from 10 to 14 December 1984. - This preliminary study of the technical, legal and administrative aspects of general international regulations concerning the safeguarding of folklore has been drawn up in pursuance of 116 EX/Decision 5.6.2, referred to above, and in accordance with Article 3 of the Rules of Procedure concerning recommendations to Member States and international conventions covered by the terms of Article IV, paragraph 4, of the Constitution.
+It was submitted to the Executive Board at its 121st session and is presented to the General Conference in accordance with Articles 2 and 3 of the above-mentioned Rules of Procedure.
+The study is reproduced in Annex II to this document.
+3 It takes account not only of the results of the proceedings of the above-mentioned committees of governmental experts, but also of a survey of Member States and of the conclusions of the working groups organized jointly with WIPO in Latin America and the Caribbean, in Africa, in Asia and in the Arab States, and of the work of the group of experts which met, December 1984, under the joint auspices of Unesco and WIPO, to look into the need for specific international regulations regarding the international protection of expressions of folklore by intellectual property and the text of an appropriate draft for specific international regulations. - 10.
+After examining the report of the Director-General containing his preliminary study, the Executive Board adopted the following decision (121 EX/5.7.2):